m-lab/uuid-annotator/README.md

     /ndt/annotation/2009/03/18/${UUID}.json
 ```

-where `${UUID}` is the actual UUID of the connection under consideration. in keeping
-with both our uniform names best-practices and pusher best-practices.
+where `${UUID}` is the actual UUID of the connection under consideration.
+It will follow both our uniform names best-practices and pusher best-practices.

 The columns in the JSON file will initially be a subset of our standard columns: